moesio-f/ufrpe-2023/notes/pages/Pipeline de Renderização.md

-- collapsed:: true
-  > A typical scene that is to be rendered as 3D graphics is composed of many *separate objects*.
+- > A typical scene that is to be rendered as 3D graphics is composed of many *separate objects*.
 The **geometrical forms** of these objects are each represented by a set of vertices and a particular type of **graphics primitive** that indicates how the vertices are connected to produce a shape.
 	- ![image.png](../assets/image_1697296012704_0.png)
 	- Hardware gráfico são capazes de *renderizar*: (i) pontos individuais; (ii) segmentos de linha; (iii) polígonos.
-- collapsed:: true
-  > The usual modern 3D graphics board possesses a dedicated **Graphics Processing Unit (GPU)** that executes instructions independently of the Central Processing Unit (CPU).
+- > The usual modern 3D graphics board possesses a dedicated **Graphics Processing Unit (GPU)** that executes instructions independently of the Central Processing Unit (CPU).
 The CPU *sends rendering commands* to the GPU, which then performs the rendering operations while the CPU continues with other tasks.
 This is called **asynchronous operation**.
 	- Todavia, ainda é possível realizar a *sincronização* dessas operações (i.e., é possível pela CPU saber exatamente quando a GPU finalizou de executar os comandos passados ao custo de um impacto em performance)
 	- > An application communicates with the GPU by sending commands to a rendering library, such as OpenGL, which in turn sends commands to a **driver** that knows how to speak to the GPU in its native language.
 The interface to OpenGL is called a *Hardware Abstraction Layer (HAL)*.
 	- ![image.png](../assets/image_1697296354100_0.png)